List of Doctors characters introduced in 2012: Emma Reid

 Dr. Emma Reid, portrayed by Dido Miles, made her first appearance on 2 October 2012.
-Emma is a general practitioner at the Mill, as well as a police surgeon at Letherbridge police station.
+Emma is a general practitioner at the Mill, as well as a former police surgeon at Letherbridge police station.
 She is the first pansexual character to be featured in a British soap opera, and for her portrayal of Emma, Miles has wins and nominations at the RTS Awards, the British Soap Awards and the Inside Soap Awards.

 Valerie Pitman

 Valerie Pitman, portrayed by Sarah Moyle, made her first appearance on 15 October 2012.
 Valerie was introduced as a receptionist at the Mill.
-In August 2022, Moyle announced her decision to leave Doctors and confirmed that Valerie's last scenes will air in 2023.
+In August 2022, Moyle announced her decision to leave Doctors and Valerie's last scenes aired in 2022.
 For her portrayal of Valere, Moyle was nominated for Best Female Dramatic Performance and Best Comedy Performance at the 2016 British Soap Awards, but lost out to Lacey Turner and Patti Clare who play Stacey Fowler and Mary Taylor respectively.
 Then in 2019, Moyle won the award for Best Comedy Performance at the British Soap Awards.
 Moyle has received numerous other award nominations at the RTS Awards and the Inside Soap Awards.